group-butler/GroupButler/README.md

 >
 >/ping redis | check if redis is on
 >
+>/echo | I use it to see if the markdown is correct (repeats the text, with parse mode on)
+>
 >/admin | returns the admin.lua plugin triggers

+If the bot doesn't receive some updates (it could happen when there are more than one bot in the chat), mention it in the message.
+The bot username will be removed before match the plugin triggers.
 * * *

 ##Setup